-It's hard out here for a plant lady.
+It’s hard out here for a plant lady.
 High on jungalow vibes, you pop into the local nursery to pick up a fiddle leaf fig tree.
-You're confident your succulent-killing past is behind you.
-Water and light?
+You’re confident your succulent-killing past is behind you.
+Water, light, a gentle shake?
 This is gonna be a cinch.
-Until it isn't.
-And your new best friend Freddy the Fig starts dropping leaves like they're confetti on New Year's Eve and your living room is Times Square.
+Until it isn’t.
+And your new best friend Freddy the Fig starts dropping leaves like they’re confetti on New Year’s Eve and your living room is Times Square.

 Nothing in the world makes sense right now, and not the least of it is how Instagram’s favorite it-plant is also one of the hardest ones to care for.

 For more content like this follow